+Use Czechia, not the Czech Republic.
 Use Slovakia, not the Slovak Republic.

-Use United Kingdom for the Member State, not Great Britain, which does not include Northern Ireland.
+Use United Kingdom, not Great Britain, which does not include Northern Ireland.
 The purely geographical term 'British Isles' includes Ireland, the Isle of Man and the Channel Islands, which are not part of the United Kingdom.